USATF CERTIFICATION NUMBER: IA14018MF

-WELCOME to the home of the 3rd annual Race for Hope Des Moines!
-We’ve had a great first two years and can’t wait to see everyone again in May!
+WELCOME!
+Welcome to the home of the 3rd annual Race for Hope Des Moines!
+Our event has had a successful two years and we are excited to see everyone again in May!
 If this is your first time visiting, just scroll down for more information.
-If you’re a return guest, we hope this website contains all the info you need to be ready for May 9!
-You may have noticed our website has changed (quite dramatically).
-We’re always working to improve your online experience, if you can’t find any information, please don’t hesitate to contact us using the link above.
+If you are a return guest, we hope this website contains all the info you need to be ready for May 9!
+We are always working to improve your online experience.
+If you can’t find any information, please don’t hesitate to contact us using the link above.

-OUR EVENT: The 3rd Annual 2015 Race for Hope DSM 5K will bring together over 800 runners, walkers, children, families, businesses, and supporters to Des Moines, Iowa for the state’s largest brain tumor research community fundraiser.
+OUR EVENT: The 3rd Annual 2015 Race for Hope DSM 5K will bring together over 2,000 runners, walkers, children, families, businesses, and supporters to Des Moines, Iowa for the state’s largest brain tumor research community fundraiser.
 Between the last two years, the race has earned over $55,000 for brain tumor research.
 We aim high this year and our goal for 2015 is to raise $50,000 through this and our related activities.
 What are these activities you ask?
-We’ll be holding the 2nd annual Golf for Hope this fall, plus there are a few other projects in the works.
+We will be holding the 2nd Annual Golf for Hope this fall, plus there are a few other projects in the works.
 Please follow our Facebook page for all the latest details!

 BRAIN TUMOR FACTS: Each year, more than 69,000 people in the United States are diagnosed with a primary or metastatic brain tumor.
 Today, nearly 700,000 people in the United States are living with the diagnosis of a primary brain or central nervous system tumor.
 Brain tumors are often deadly, impact quality of life, and change everything for patients and their loved ones.
 At this time brain tumor research is underfunded and the public remains unaware of the magnitude of this disease.

 WE CAN’T reach our goals without you!
 Please take a moment to look around.
-We’ve included pictures from the past years as well as photos of our inspiration.
-If you’d like to learn more about brain tumors, visit our resource page for some downloadable pamphlets.
-If you’d like to be more involved, we’d love to have you on the committee!
+We have included pictures from the past years as well as photos of our inspiration.
+If you would like to learn more about brain tumors, visit our resource page for some downloadable pamphlets.
+If you would like to be more involved, we would be excited to have you on the committee!
 Just contact us using the link above.
-Registration will be open in January so check back soon!
 As always, follow us on Facebook or Twitter for the most up to date info.